ecbush/xenoGI/README.md

   python3 path-to-xenoGI-directory/misc/createIslandGffs.py params.py

-  In the example, these will be created in a directory called bed/ or gff/ respectively
+  In the example, these will be created in a directory called bed/ or gff/ respectively.

   These can be visualized in a browser.